 - Have a valid driver’s license, vehicle registration and insurance.

 - Depending on your location, you may also have the option to deliver via bike or scooter.

 If you are planning to deliver food via bicycle, you must be at least 18 years old and have a valid state ID.
 If you are planning to deliver food via scooter, you must be at least 19 years old, have a motorized scooter and scooter insurance.

-- A per mile rate for the trip from the restaurant to the customer’s address
+- A per mile rate and time driven rate for the trip from the restaurant to the customer’s address.

 - A flat fee for dropping off the food with the customer.